alireza-mh/SEO-Checklist/README.md

 #### Google analytics
-This tools is must have on all website and web apps. you can see user flow and also see all visit to your website. it provides all sorts of informations such as uniqe user visits, bounse rate, realtime visitors, visitors device and more. you should first create an account for google analytics and add a website and it will provide you a token with a script that you should put inside your head tag.
+This tools is must have on all website and web apps. you can see user flow and also see all visit to your website. it provides all sorts of informations such as uniqe user visits, bounse rate, realtime visitors, visitors device and more.

+you should first create an account for google analytics and add a website and it will provide you a token with a script that you should put inside your head tag.
 In case you are using react it can be handled by `react-helmet` package.
 Be aware to create sperate site for `dev` and `production` sites in case you have differant enviroments for development and testing and production.

+### Google Tag Manager
+Here you as a software engineer / frotend developer (since you visit this repo) may ask your self these tools are marketing related and they may ask us to add or change their configs anytime also DevOps and Q/A team gonna involve since in web app you should build another time an release app again for every change.
+Wouldn't be nice if marketing team do their job and add third party script that they need for their job. `google tag manager` is a solution for this. you as a developer only need to implement and insert it on a web app and after that marketing team can use `GTM` to add differant scripts and the best part is their change gonna be realtime.